White Sox vs. Mariners Player Props Betting Odds

-Player prop bet odds for Julio Rodriguez, Luis Robert and others are listed when the Seattle Mariners visit the Chicago White Sox at Guaranteed Rate Field on Monday (first pitch at 8:10 PM ET).
+You can find player prop bet odds for Julio Rodriguez, Luis Robert and others on the Seattle Mariners and Chicago White Sox heading into their matchup at 8:10 PM ET on Tuesday at Guaranteed Rate Field.

 Bet on this matchup or its props with BetMGM!